Skip to content

 Returns:

-(Plotter): Plotter whose update_plots method is repeatedly called during an optimization run.
+Plotter whose update_plots method is repeatedly called during an optimization

 We plot the controls as well as the expectation values for two different initial states